- Made from 100% Certified Organic Cotton

 While cheesecloth is the go-to for anyone looking to make their own cheese, it also comes with a wide range of uses in the kitchen.
 Our organic cheesecloth is well suited for cooking, baking, basting, fermenting, and straining.

 The culinary possibilities of unbleached cheesecloth are endless!
 Using cheesecloth for cooking is a great option for any commercial or home cook.
 The gauzy material lends itself well to cooking with poultry and can be used for basting, resulting in incredibly tender chicken.
-Simply douse the cloth in your go-to basting mix and wrap around the poultry.
+Simply douse the cloth in your go-to basting mix and wrap around the poultry or turkey for your Thanksgiving dinner.
 It’s that simple!

 For plant-based diets, cheesecloth works wonders for making your own tofu.
 Similar to the cheese-making process, tofu can be made using a cheesecloth strainer by separating the curdled mixture and whey over a bowl.